Skip to content

 could be modified to adjust its per client bandwidth based on

-the number of connected clients. - Determine a method of automatically and effectively
+17. Determine a method of automatically and effectively

 calculating the available bandwidth on a connection.